Fractured Magic: Chapter Fourteen

 “That was a question,” Roman pointed out, lips twitching when Maebhe rolled her eyes.
 “Fine.
 But if I don’t like it, I’m not answering.”

 “Your prerogative.
-I was just wondering...if these Enforcers scare you so much, why are you doing this?
+I was just wondering...why are you really helping me?
 It would’ve been easy for you to just leave me where you found me.
-You didn’t have to help me.”
+You didn’t have to help.”

 Roman sighed.
 “To tell you the truth, I didn’t want to.
-I hate this feeling — the weight of someone else’s trust in my hands, the heavy steps out of safety and into danger.
-If I fail, I’m failing both of us.
-If we’re caught, I’ll have dragged us both down for nothing.
+I hate this feeling—the weight of someone else’s trust in my hands, the heavy steps out of safety and into danger.
+And I hate knowing that if I fail, I’m failing both of us.
 It’s terrifying, and you’re right: the coward’s choice would be easier.
-It always is.
-I can tell you this, though: the people looking to hurt us want us to make that choice.
-So I did have to help, in a way — for both me and for you, and for a future without them,” he said, giving her a sidelong look.
-His smile reached his eyes, crinkling them at the corners.
+The coward’s choice is always easier, but it’s also the one they want us to make—everyone out there looking to hurt us.
+As long as I’m alive, I won’t give them the satisfaction.
+So I did have to help, in a way—for both me and for you, and for a future without them,” he said.
 “Besides, regret weighs heavier than fear, and I know which choice lets me sleep at night.”

 Maebhe dropped her gaze, watching the sand shift and cling to her wet boots.
-“I think I understand,” she said.
-She didn’t, not really, but she’d never had to make this choice for herself.
-Rescuing Kieran and Ide was the closest she’d come, but it was still Roman doing all the work.
-Even so, she committed his answer to memory, in case she might one day need it.
+“I understand,” she said.
+She didn’t, not really, but she’d never had to make the selfless choice or fight enemies like this.
+Rescuing Kieran and Íde was the closest she’d come, but it was still Roman doing all the work, and it was as much for herself as for them.

 As they circled the island, the strip of beach narrowed until they could no longer walk side by side.
-Maebhe, who kept watching the cliff’s face as they walked, waded more than once into the water by accident.
-To distract herself from why they were here, she’d turned to focusing on where they were, admiring the scenery.
+Maebhe, who kept looking up at the cliff’s face as they went, waded more than once into the water by accident.
+To distract herself from why they were here, she’d turned to focusing on where they were, as if this was just another tour.
 It struck her how excellent this spot would be for cliff diving.
 The water was deep, free of visible obstacles, the cliff jutting out above to provide a good jumping point.
 If she had to guess, she’d call it seventy feet: less than her record, but pushing her comfort range.

-They rounded a sharp bend, then, moving into the inner curve of the island’s crescent.
-Maebhe could see the mainland, in the distance, and Unity’s bridge arching over the water.
+They rounded a sharp bend and moved into the inner curve of the island’s crescent.
+Maebhe could see the mainland in the distance, now, and Unity’s bridge arching over the water.
 Looking up at it from below, it seemed much larger.
 “How do we get from down here to up there?
 Are we supposed to scale the wall?”

 “You’ll see,” was all Roman said.
 His hand never strayed far from his sword, now.

 And she did.
 Just before the strip of beach ended entirely, they came upon a narrow opening in the rock, hidden behind sharp outcroppings.
-Maebhe grimaced when she saw it, but reluctantly followed Roman into the creepy cave to find — well, that it wasn’t so creepy on the inside.
-Lit from above by orangeish industrial lights, the walls were smooth, man-made.
-She and Roman stepped up onto dry cement, a rusty service elevator built into the far wall.
+Maebhe grimaced when she saw it, but reluctantly followed Roman into the creepy cave.
+To her surprise, she found that it wasn’t so creepy on the inside, after all.
+Lit from above by orangeish industrial lights, the walls were smooth, the cave clearly man-made.
+She and Roman stepped up onto dry cement and toward a rusty service elevator built into the far wall.

 Roman frowned at it.
 “That wasn’t here in my day.”